nuclio/nuclio/docs/tasks/deploying-functions.md

 <a id="deploying-a-simple-function"></a>
 ## Deploying a simple function

 To convert source code to a running function, you must first _deploy_ the function.
 A deployment process has three stages:

-1. The source code is built to a container image and pushed to a Docker registry
+1. The source code is built to a container image and pushed to a Docker Registry.
-2. A function object is created in Nuclio (i.e., in Kubernetes, this is a function CRD)
+2. A function object is created in Nuclio; (in Kubernetes, this is a function CRD).
-3. A controller creates the appropriate function resources on the cluster (i.e., in Kubernetes this is the deployment, service, ingress, etc.)
+3. A controller creates the appropriate function resources on the cluster; (in Kubernetes, this is the deployment, service, ingress, etc.).

-This process can be triggered through `nuctl deploy` which you will use throughout this tutorial.
-You will now write the function that you wrote in the previous step to a `/tmp/nuclio/my_function.py` file.
-Before you do anything, verify with `nuctl` that everything is properly configured by getting all functions deployed in the "nuclio" namespace:
+This process can be triggered through `nuctl deploy`, which you'll use throughout this tutorial.
+You'll now write the function that you wrote in the previous step to a **/tmp/nuclio/my_function.py** file.
+Before you do anything, use `nuctl` to verify that everything is configured properly by getting all functions deployed in the "nuclio" namespace:

 ```sh
 nuctl get function --namespace nuclio